BACKGROUND

 • The LAUTR Program differs from traditional teacher preparation programs by providing resident teachers the opportunity to directly apply theory, research, and pedagogy learned through coursework during an intensive residency year.

-• Data from other residency programs indicate that 85% of residency graduates stay in the teaching profession, and in urban, high-need schools, this reduces the high teacher turnover rates that cost districts millions of dollars and leave students without high quality teachers.
+• Data from residency programs indicate that 85% of residency graduates stay in the teaching profession, and in urban, high-need schools, this reduces the high teacher turnover rates that cost districts millions of dollars and leave students without high quality teachers.

 PROGRAM DESIGN